rsriniva/FuseWSDemo/README.md

 # Use Soap UI to invoke the services

 At this point, the services should be exposed and ready to be invoked.
-Use Soap UI config files provided on this demo (Inside soapui directory) to import request and execute client.<br/><br/>
+Use Soap UI config files provided on this demo (Inside soapui directory) to import as projects, request and execute client.<br/><br/>

 Have fun!!